lafriks/redmine_git_remote/README.md

 * Tested on Redmine 3.3.1
 * Currently alpha state, use at your own risk.
 Given possible security risks of shelling out, we recommend using this plugin only if all RedMine project admins are trusted users.
-* This plugin doesn't clean-up (delete) cloned repos from the file system when the record is deleted from Redmine.
 * Currently Redmine will crash if this plugin is uninstalled, as rails can't seem to handle model classes disappearing while db records reference them.
   This snippet should make the error go away: